Archymade/My-first-repository/KEGG Reaction Network (Undirected)/README.md

 ## Project Description

-KEGG Metabolic pathways can be realized into network.
+KEGG Metabolic pathways can be realized into different networks.
 Two kinds of network / graph can be formed.
-These include Reaction Network and Relation Network.
-In Reaction network, Substrate or Product compounds are considered as Nodes, while genes are treated as Edges.
-In the relation network, however, Substrate and Product componds are considered as Edges while enzymes and genes are placed as Nodes.
+These include the Reaction Network and Relation Network.
+In the Reaction network, Substrate or Product compounds are considered as Nodes, while genes are treated as Edges.
+In the Relation network, however, Substrate and Product componds are considered as Edges while enzymes and genes are placed as Nodes.
 A large number of metabolic pathways was tooled from KEGG XML.
 They were modeled into the metabolic graphs as described above.
 With the help of the Cytoscape tool, a variety of network features were computed.

+This project focuses on modelling the KEGG metabolic pathway on the Reaction network.

 ## Demo